Alternate-day fasting is one way to do intermittent fasting.

 The most common version of this diet involves “modified” fasting, where you can eat around 500 calories on fasting days.

 Alternate-day fasting may help promote weight loss and may help lower risk factors related to heart disease and type 2 diabetes.

 Here’s a detailed beginner’s guide to alternate-day fasting.

 Alternate-day fasting (ADF) is an intermittent fasting approach.

 The basic idea is that you fast on one day and then eat what you want the next day.

 This way you only need to restrict what you eat half of the time.

 On fasting days, you’re allowed to drink as many calorie-free beverages as you like.
-Examples include water, unsweetened coffee and tea.
+Examples include:

-The most popular version of this diet is called “The Every Other Day Diet” by Dr. Krista Varady.
-She also did most of the studies on ADF.
+The most popular version of this diet is called “The Every Other Day Diet” by Dr. Krista Varady, who has conducted most of the studies on ADF.

 Most of the studies on alternate-day fasting used the modified version, with 500 calories on fasting days.
 This is considered much more sustainable than doing full fasts on fasting days, but it’s just as effective.